petebuzzell-ad/xeroshoes-documentation/README.md

-**Repository Purpose:** Technical documentation hub for XeroShoes.com and XeroShoes.eu Shopify Plus instances **Target Audience:** Developers, technical teams, business stakeholders, and future AI assistants **Documentation Philosophy:** Business-first approach with technical depth, designed for client ownership
+**Repository Purpose:** Technical documentation hub for XeroShoes.com and XeroShoes.eu Shopify Plus instances **Target Audience:** Developers, technical teams, business stakeholders, and future AI assistants **Documentation Philosophy:** Business-first approach with technical depth, designed for client ownership **Document Type:** Complete project knowledge base and static memory file for seamless handoff

+## Project Knowledge Base

+This README serves as the **static memory file** for the XeroShoes documentation project.
+It contains all essential information needed for any AI assistant, developer, or team member to understand, maintain, and extend this documentation system without requiring additional context or handoff meetings.

+**Key Knowledge Areas:**
+- Complete repository structure and file organization
+- Technical architecture and implementation details
+- Documentation philosophy and content strategy
+- Data sources and evidence-based approach
+- Security considerations and sensitive data handling
+- EU documentation requirements and update process
+- Future enhancement roadmap and integration opportunities

 ## Repository Structure & File Organization